This post contains affiliate links for which we get a small commission at no extra cost to you.

 We’ve been back twice since, most recently in June 2017, when she was 5 years old.
-We always stay at different hotels on the strip, and this time we chose the Monte Carlo.
+We always stay at different hotels on the strip, there are so many family friendly Vegas hotels on the strip that are perfect for toddlers and kids!
+This time we chose the Monte Carlo.
 This hotel is part of Hyatt, so if you have status with Hyatt, you can get upgrades.
 Upon check in, we were upgraded to the Monaco suite, which was 700 square feet with 2 bathrooms.

 Many hotels on the pool have kid-friendly pools.
 Perhaps the best is MGM Grand, which has a lazy river and a kiddie pool area, with shallow water for the kids to play in.
 Because Monte Carlo’s pool is undergoing renovations, guest can use the pool at MGM or Mandalay Bay (another super kid friendly pool) during their stay.
 We stayed at MGM on our last trip and were glad to be able to use their awesome pool again!